syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/filtering-data.md

 documentation: ug
 ---

-# Filtering data in Mention control
+# Filtering data in Mention

 The Mention control has built-in support to filter data items.
 The filter operation starts as soon as you start typing characters in the mention element.